Diversity, Difference and Social Justice in Physical Education Challenges and Strategies in a Translocated World

 6. Being and Becoming Critical Pedagogues: Habitus Transformation in Trans-local Learning

 8. Enduring Challenges and Possible Directions in a Trans-located World in Physical Education Teacher Education

-"Both tacit and increasingly explicit acknowledgement of hegemonic White heterosexual patriarchy in Physical Education Teacher Education (PETE) are made in the literature for over 50 years, yet PETE practices in various levels of education remain slow to respond to this critical scholarship.
-In both the United Kingdom and Australia, there are fewer than 20 women Professors in PETE respectively and far fewer Professors with non-White ancestry.
-Pang and Rossi’s book provide the theoretical resources to think differently about why the last half century of social justice research and critical work has failed to substantially diversify PETE.
-It is not a book of despair but a powerful expose to sustain critical scholars in PETE around the globe, showing how to intensify and amplify the voices and experiences, and support the careers, of hyper-diverse PE students into PETE."
+"Both tacit and increasingly explicit acknowledgement of hegemonic White heterosexual patriarchy in Physical Education Teacher Education (PETE) is made in literature spanning 50 years, yet PETE practices at various levels of education remain slow to respond to this critical scholarship.
+In both the United Kingdom and Australia, there are fewer than 20 women Professors in PETE and far fewer Professors with non-White ancestry.
+Pang and Rossi’s book provides the theoretical resources to think differently about why the last half century of social justice research and critical work has failed to substantially diversify PETE.
+It is not a book of despair but a powerful exposé that can sustain critical scholars in PETE around the globe, showing how to intensify and amplify the voices and experiences, and support the careers, of hyper-diverse PE students into PETE."